honvan8325/educational_video_qa/README.md

 ## Contributing

-This project is built as part of the CS431 course on Deep Learning Techniques and Applications.
+This project is developed as part of
+**CS431 – Deep Learning Techniques and Applications** University of Information Technology – VNU-HCM.

 ## License